Claude Cowork for Accounting Firms: What It Does, What It Costs, and What to Know Before You Connect Anything.

 A connector links Claude Cowork to a platform your firm already uses.
 Once connected, Claude can read and retrieve data from that platform directly inside a conversation.
 No copying, no manual uploads.

+The connector directory has expanded considerably since Cowork launched.
 The connectors with a clear accounting application include Gmail, Google Drive, Google Calendar, Notion, Slack, Asana, Monday.com, HubSpot, Box, Atlassian, and Linear.
+Anthropic has since added Google Workspace and DocuSign connectors, plus Microsoft 365 add-ins that let Claude work directly inside Excel, PowerPoint, and Word, with Outlook to follow.

 In practice, that means Claude can read a client email thread before drafting a response, pull figures from a workpaper stored in Drive, check what jobs are overdue in Asana, or reference your firm's SOPs in Notion before completing a task.
 The data is already there.
 The connector makes it accessible.